jneen/parsimmon/README.md

 will yield the number 24 when it encounters the string '12'.
 The method `.result` can be used to set a constant result.

 Calling `.parse(str)` on a parser parses the string, and returns an object with a `status` flag, indicating whether the parse succeeded.
 If it succeeded, the `value` attribute will contain the yielded value.
-Otherwise, the `index` and `expected` attributes will contain the index of the parse error, and a message indicating what was expected.
+Otherwise, the `index` and `expected` attributes will contain the index of the parse error (with `offset`, `line` and `column` properties), and a message indicating what was expected.
 The error object can be passed along with the original source to `Parsimmon.formatError(source, error)` to obtain a human-readable error string.

 ## Full API